 Supply and demand fundamentals mean that if prices dip, it is unlikely to be a long term trend.

 If you’re an investor, you’ll more than likely have at least 30% equity in your property, meaning prices would need to fall by 30% for you to fall into negative equity territory.
-So if prices to start to fall, hold you’re nerve and don’t panic sell.
+So if prices start to fall, hold you’re nerves and don’t get panic and start selling property.

 According to the Homelet Rental Index, the average rental price for new tenancies in the UK in June 2021, was £1,007 per calendar month.
 This represents an increase of 5.9% from a year earlier.

 In London, the average monthly rental for new tenancies was £1,607 an increase of 1.5% compared to last year.
 This is slightly lower than pre-COVID average rents, which averaged £1,611 per calendar month in June 2019.

 Changes to taxation laws over the past few years have seen many domestic landlords sell their properties.
 With fewer rental properties available, this has contributed to that lack of supply putting upward pressure on rents.
 You can read more about the Demand for a rental property in England for 5 Years.